Close Menu

 ACTIVITIES OF DAILY LIVING FORM

-If you write down that you can lift 20 pounds on your Activities of Daily Living form, then the SSA will believe you can lift 20 pounds repetitively for 8 hours a day.
+If you write down that you can lift 20 pounds on your Activities of Daily Living form, then the SSA will believe you can lift 20 pounds over and over for 8 hours a day.

 There are thousands of jobs the SSA believes are available to you with that RFC.
 Being able to lift 20 pounds means you can perform jobs in the light and sedentary category.
 There are over 200,000 jobs in the national economy in those categories.

 If you have back pain from a back operation, then your doctor may have told you to never lift more than 25 pounds.
 That is a lifetime rule the doctor wants you to follow so you do not injure your back.
-However, that rule is not your residual functional capacity.
+However, that rule is not your RFC.

 If the SSA asks you about what you can lift, then you need to answer the question as to what you believe you can lift over and over again throughout an 8 hour work day.
 Think about what you can actually do all day before you answer SSA’s questions.
 Because they will hold you to your written answer.